kreauniv/comp308/source/lambda.rst

     **anywhere**.
 We refer to the above left-to-right rewrite as "β-reduction" and the corresponding right-to-left rewrite as "β-abstraction".

-    Just as lambdas are the conceptual basis of all of computation, all abstraction in computing boils down to β-abstraction.
+    Just as lambdas offer a conceptual basis of all of computation, all abstraction in computing can be seen through β-abstraction.

 .. note:: "**β-reduction**" can be considered a fancy term for "substitution", for that's what it is.
 We don't have a corresponding simple term for the